-Beginners should aim to hold this pose for around 10 seconds.
+Note: Beginners should aim to hold this pose for around 10 seconds.
 As you become better with your balance, gradually add five to 10 seconds onto your hold until you can go for one straight minute.

 To come down, bring your knees slowly back in toward your chest and then your feet back to the ground.
 Sit back and relax into child's pose for a few deep breaths.